-Alliance for Healthy Communities (AHC) is a grant funded, grass roots coalition that has taken up the challenge of identifying and changing community conditions that enable alcohol and drug abuse, as well as mental health and suicide risks, among area youth.
+Alliance for Healthy Communities (AHC) is a grant funded, grass roots coalition that identifies and changes community conditions that enable alcohol and drug abuse, as well as mental health and suicide risks among area youth.
 AHC serves the communities within the footprint of the Parkway C-2 School District by providing a platform for building partnerships and collaboration between individuals and organizations from across our region.

 We want this community resources page to be a place for our partners to share resources with each other as well as with our community as a whole.
 There are so many resources that it could fill many pages.
 We will keep this page up to date with resources that are current and useful but not a complete list.
 If you are in need of some resources you don’t see on this website or if you have resources that you would like to see on this site, please contact us.